 Pretreatments using hydrogen peroxide at pH 11.5, herein referred to as alkaline peroxide (AHP), was shown by Gould and colleagues to be an effective process for ruminant and in vitro enzyme digestibility.

 AHP is relatively unstudied compared to other thermochemical pretreatments and has generally not been included in comparative studies and reviews.

 We have found that AHP compares favorably against dilute base (0.25% NaOH) or ammonia fiber expansion (AFEX) as a pretreatment for corn stover, Miscanthus, and switchgrass.
 AHP pretreatment of corn stover yielded 18% more Glc than AFEX (69% of total available Glc vs. 52%) when hydrolyzed with a 16-component synthetic mixture at an enzyme loading of 15 mg protein/g glucan.
 Xyl yields were also higher from corn stover pretreated by AHP compared to AFEX (55% vs. 41% of available Xyl) (Banerjee et al., 2010d) (Fig. 3).

 With AHP we can achieve close to maximum Glc release at reasonable enzyme loadings (Fig. 4).

 A major advantage of AHP over most other pretreatments is that it requires no special reaction chambers.
 It operates at room temperature and atmospheric pressure and is easily scalable (Fig. 5).

-Ongoing research between our lab and those of David Hodge (MSU Department of Chemical Engineering) and Eric Hegg (MSU Department of Biochemistry) is aimed at understanding the mechanisms of AHP pretreatment and developing it into an economically practical pretreatment.
-See our recent paper on AHP optimization: Banerjee et al., 2011.
+Ongoing research between our lab and those of David Hodge (MSU Department of Chemical Engineering) and Eric Hegg (MSU Department of Biochemistry) aims to understand the mechanisms of AHP pretreatment and to develop it into an economically practical pretreatment.
+See a recent paper on AHP optimization: Banerjee et al., 2011.